 We’re very excited to be getting involved in some international work further afield- this fits with our wider social mission and purpose as a Community Interest Company, and it is also reflected in the name change, which no longer has the work ‘National’ in it.
 One of our most recent international connections is working with the Jeder Institute in Australia!
 We are also part of Citizen Network, who are leading on Self Directed Support initiatives in Europe, and beyond.
 We were very aware that ‘National’ could have limiting connotations for many esteemed colleagues who we were keen to partner with, and felt that we wanted to open up people’s perception of what the Network was about.

 Changing the way we describe the National Brokerage Network is part of the reason for renaming it, because we don’t want to limit our reach, and we know that we have a lot to learn from the innovation happening within Self Directed Support in other countries.

 If you are involved in any innovation or new developments relating to Self Directed Support, we’d love to hear from you!

 We have been working on increasing our reach and growing the membership of the Network- partly to support the ongoing professional development of Independent Support Brokers but also to increase the opportunities to work with new people and organisations committed to the advancement of Self Directed Support and Personalisation.

 As the Network grows, so does the demand for Support Brokers; and we are receiving more and more referrals into the Network from people seeking Support Brokerage.

-We are now able to share referrals for new work with Brokers who are registered with the Support Brokerage Network on the directory.
+We are now able to share referrals for new work with Brokers who are registered with the Support Brokerage Network.
 Please get in touch with us if you would like further information about this: firstname.lastname@example.org